5 treasures in Onkaparinga River parks

 1. Explore the wetlands

-The recreation park’s wetlands are full of water for the first time in two years, so it’s a great time to tackle the Wetlands Loop Trail where you can explore the large freshwater lagoons, which are abundant with wildlife.
+It’s a great time to tackle the Wetlands Loop Trail where you can explore the large freshwater lagoons, which are abundant with wildlife.

 One of the lagoons has a long, winding boardwalk that takes you across the water and right through the action.
 The trail is accessible for bikes, prams and dogs on lead, so it’s fun for the whole family.